 - Final Thoughts

-What is Varnish Cache & How Does Magento Varnish Work?
+What is Varnish & How Does Magento Varnish Work?

-Varnish cache helps boost up the speed of web applications.
-Technically, the proper term for Vanish is an HTTP accelerator, designed to accelerate content-heavy dynamic pages in order to improve the overall performance of the Magento 2 stores.
+Magento Varnish is a cache to help accelerate web application, technically known as HTTP accelerator.
+Designed to accelerate content-heavy dynamic pages in order to improve the overall performance of the Magento 2 stores.

 Basically, Magento Varnish builds fragments files that are stored in memory.
 This helps Varnish eliminate the time and network bandwidth consumption for upcoming requests.